discourse/discourse-slack-official/README.md

 2. Enter the name of the command (eg `/discourse`) and click "Add Slash Command Integration":

     ![New Slash Command](https://cloud.githubusercontent.com/assets/1386403/16739197/f925f9f6-4766-11e6-92a7-8ea7897e7150.png)

+    If you have more than one Discourse instance, you need to add add a different slash command for each instance.

 3. In the "URL" field, enter the URL that the slash command will post to: `<your-discourse-url>/slack/command`